|Approved Publication Arrangement (APA)|

 Publication of transactions concluded on third country trading venues and OTC bilateral transactions concluded by EU investment firms with non-EU firm

-Third-country information made public in the European Union through an APA includes:
+third-country information made public in the European Union through an APA include:

 a.
 OTC bilateral transactions concluded by EU investment firms with non-EU firms, and

-b. transactions concluded on third country trading venues that are not subject to a certain level of post-trade transparency (intended to be indicated in the Annex to the ESMA's Opinion.
+b. transactions that are concluded on third country trading venues that are not subject to a certain level of post-trade transparency (intended to be indicated in the Annex to the said ESMA's Opinions).

 The aforementioned criteria for identification of third-country trading venues, which are subject to similar post-trade transparency requirements as EU trading venues cover the following metrics:

-- it operates a multilateral system, i.e. a system or facility in which multiple third-party buying and selling interests in financial instruments are able to interact;
+- operating a multilateral system, i.e. a system or facility in which multiple third-party buying and selling interests in financial instruments are able to interact;

 ESMA intends to publish a list of trading venues that meet the criteria stated above as well as the list of those not fulfilling the above conditions.

-That list will be published in an Annex to the ESMA's Opinion and will be updated on an ongoing basis (ESMA Opinion, Determining third-country trading venues for the purpose of transparency under MiFID II / MiFIR, 31 May 2017, ESMA70-154-165).
+Both lists will be published in an Annex to the ESMA's Opinion and will be updated on an ongoing basis.

 Any identification of trading venues for the purposes of the consistent application of the post-trade transparency requirements set out in MiFIR as set out above does not in any way prejudice an equivalence assessment performed by the European Commission under MiFID II/MiFIR and, in particular, any equivalence assessment of third-country trading venues for the purposes of the trading obligations for shares and derivatives, in accordance with Article 25(4)(a) of MiFID II and Article 28(4) of MiFIR.